articleIcon-icon

 Spending and savings accounts

-One in five US citizens say they have either a Flexible Savings Account (FSA) or a Health Savings Account (HSA).
+One in five US citizens say they have either an FSA or a health savings account (HSA).
 The majority plan to invest at least $1,000 USD into their funds, suggesting a lot of employees find this benefit useful.

 Retirement plans